-Tingalpa State School has a long and proud tradition of providing high quality education to students from across the remote north west of Queensland.
+Tingalpa State School has a long and proud tradition of providing high quality education to our students.
 We believe strong, positive relationships between all members of our school are the foundation to supporting the success of all students.

 Tingalpa State School has four core values; Cooperation, Attitude, Respect and Effort.